GISMentors/isprs-summer-school-2016/lesson1/grass-gis.rst

 The commands (modules) can be called from GUI dialogs and command line.
 Figure bellow shows calling :grasscmd:`r.null` module.
-The ekvivalent command for console would be:
+The equivalent command for console would be:

 .. code-block:: bash